- In Arizona, the passing of Article SB 1098 legalized industrial hemp and cannabidiol (CBD) products(1).

 Marijuana-based CBD products may also be permitted for a specific medical condition.
 Arizona’s medical marijuana program allows registered patients to possess and use up to 2.5 ounces of cannabis.

 Consumers should buy CBD products from reliable and accredited sources to ensure that they have been tested and safe.
+Interested persons should consult their medical provider before taking CBD or THC for any reason to avoid complications.

 *The information shared in this article was based on findings retrieved on November 5, 2020.
 The legality and regulations for CBD may change without notice.